CESNET/satosa-module-webauthn/README.md

 Installation is described using Apache2 and Ubuntu.
 This guide describes installation on a different server than the software that will use it.
 However, you can run this module on the same server as well.

 Clone this repository and then properly fill out the `config.yaml` file.
 The parameters are described in the example file that is provided.
+You also need to set `SECRET_KEY` environment variable to a secret value at runtime.

 After you download the system requirements and libraries, you need to add the module to the Apache sites-enabled.